ScribesZone/ModelScript/docs/scripts/classes1/index.rst

         --| in the forest.
         attributes
             _name_ : String --@ {id} {derived} {optional}
-                --| The name is key.
             length : Integer
-            size : Real
+                --| the length of the banana expressed in milimeters. size : Real
             frozen : Boolean
             expirationDate: String --@ {Date}
             growthTime : Season
-            remainingDays : Integer
     end

     association Owns
-        --| A person owns some cars if he or she *
+        --| A person owns some cars if he or she
         --| bought it and didn't sell it. between
             Person [1] role owner